ReFreezed/HotParticles/misc/README.txt

 Color: The color of particles.
 You can specify up to 8 colors to animate the
     color over each particle's lifetime.
 You can see a preview of the color over time on the right hand side.
-You can right-click the preview to save and load gradients.
+Right-click the preview to save and load gradients.
+Right-click gradients in the menu to edit them.
 - Blend mode: The blend mode for the particle system.

 Shader: Path to a shader file to be used when rendering the particles.